EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Conclusion

 \section{Conclusion}

-We have presented a general pipeline for dynamic graph representation learning, where the TPP-modulated attention networks encode the continuous-time graph with its history, the principled family of loss functions accounts for both prediction accuracy and history fitting, and the quantitative analysis based on scalable spectral perturbations provides a global understanding of the learned models on dynamic graphs.
-Extensive empirical results have shown the universal applicability and superior performance of our pipeline, which is implemented by the DGL library which further endows our work's potential impact and applicability for real-world industry settings.
+We have presented a pipeline for dynamic graph representation learning, where the TPP-modulated attention networks encode the continuous-time graph with its history, the principled family of loss functions accounts for both prediction accuracy and history fitting, and the quantitative analysis based on scalable spectral perturbations provides a global understanding of the learned models on dynamic graphs.
+Extensive empirical results have shown the universal applicability and superior performance of our pipeline, which is implemented by the DGL library.